LigaMoon/Boredom-guide/README.md

     - #### A visitor who is looking for new types of entertainment, such as someone who has been in a quarantine for a while and has exhausted all sources of entertainment known to her/him
         1. I want to explore unique ideas of entertainment to find more ways to pass time
         2. I want to feel like the creator understands what they are talking about and their suggestions are worthy of my time
-        3. I want to be able to scan through the contetnt quicklu and see that the information concise
+        3. I want to be able to scan through the content quickly and find concise information before I commit to any sepcific topic.
     - #### As a visitor who has already visited this website and is using it as a reference,
         1. I want to be able to use the website on any device so I can keep it handy
         2. I want to use the navigation at all times and have it readily available so I can quickly navigate from one oage to another